Skip to contents

 exit_condition

-(optional) A string specifying the NetLogo command that defines the exit condition for the experiment (default: NULL).
+(optional) A character string specifying the NetLogo command that defines the exit condition for the experiment (default: NULL).

 metrics